ralexstokes/snake-alchemy/README.md

 where `$FILENAME` is the name of the file to convert; this file must be on the classpath.

+For example,

+`lein run purity_checker.se.lll`

+will convert the Serpent LLL in `purity_checker.se.lll` to Vyper LLL and pretty print this code to STDOUT.

 ## License

 See `LICENSE`.